moniquewong/moniquewong.github.io/themes.md

 - Business model design

 ## Society
-I believe that business is given a social license to operate by society and that business should serve the goals of society.
+I believe that business is given a social license to operate by society and that business should benefit society.
+I also believe that business cannot achieve all that society needs which is where policy and civic engagement come in.

 Topics I have some experience with and/or have continuing interest:
 - Social enterprise